 A socially co-constructed conceptualization of play uncovers the true foundation of education.
 Here are the ways people learn about the provisions of healthy conditions for play enabling human beings to flourish.

-The Mathematics and Design pages step the reader through three essentials: awesome materials, individual choice, and a community of friends.
-When I learned to structure opportunities for young children with design and mathematics as a whole idea, I saw all children think of themselves as incredibly smart, enjoying their own cleverness in a community of tricky peers.
-Twelve pages offer detailed information on activities for free play and group time including videos of young children in action, including a video of a four-year-old demonstrating the skills and concepts of arithmetic acquired at this age.
-Mathematics and Design begins with an introductory activity to experience the deep ideas underlying how children learn mathematics.
+The Mathematics and Design pages step the reader through three essentials: selected materials, coordinated opportunities, and the synergy of one’s friends.
+When I learned to structure math for young children with design included as one whole idea, I first understood what “curriculum” means.
+Over that first year with the pieces in place, I saw all children enjoy their own cleverness in a community of designer peers.
+In twelve pages I offer what I have learned about activities for free play and group time, especially designed for children who have had little experience with this stuff at home.
+I include a video of a four-year-old demonstrating the skills and concepts of arithmetic that I enthusiastically recommend for anyone wants to understand mathematics education for young children.

 In one short document I summarize what I have learned to do with children as their leader and facilitator to structure the school environment so young children, 2-1/2 to 5, enjoy being fully alive in a community of friends.